The Academic Community

 Berry offers its regularly enrolled, degree-qualifying students an

-opportunity to receive full academic credit for many of its courses upon
+opportunity to receive full academic credit for some of its courses upon

 passing successfully an examination administered within the school in